OpenGeoHub/SoilTypeMapping/README.md

 classification](https://en.wikipedia.org/wiki/K%C3%B6ppen_climate_classification))
 and [biomes](https://en.wikipedia.org/wiki/Biome).

-Knowing the soil type of your land can be fairly useful as soil types conveys complex multivariate information and are ideal summaries of soil.
+Knowing the soil type of your land can be fairly useful as a soil type conveys complex multivariate information and are ideal summaries of soil.
 Soil types are used as input to crop-yield modeling, land use management planning and landscape modeling of natural hazards and